THE BOARD OF DIRECTORS

-Alicia Cash (Secretary and Treasurer) is parent to a former art camper and now camp counselor.
-A member of the Grace community for many years, Alicia is passionate and caring in her unwaivering support of Grace Institute and the community created and shared with children, youth, and artists in Portland.
+Alicia Cash (Past President) is parent to a former art camper and now camp counselor.
+A member of the Grace community for many years, Alicia is passionate and caring in her unwavering support of Grace Institute and the community created and shared with children, youth, and artists in Portland.

 Tracy Suzuki is the parent of two Grace Art campers.
 Her oldest daughter has been attending Grace Art Camp since 2013.
 Tracy lives in Southwest Portland and works for an electrical contractor as a Project Coordinator.
 She holds a BS in Business from Cornell University.
 She is a lover of music, languages and cultures and has studied abroad several times.
 Her favorite countries to visit are Italy, Sweden, Brazil, and Japan.

 Elyssa de la Cruz, Grace Memorial Episcopal Church Vestry Liaison